 At $110, the Black Diamond Mercury Mitt is a much better deal than either of Hestra's offerings, which both run around $145; the Mercury is also warmer and more water resistant.

-We do think the fleece liner on the Hestra 3-finger takes longer to pack out and is therefore probably more durable.
-It's also more dexterous.
-But if you're after the warmest mitten with which you can still reasonably perform the basic tasks required of lift area skiing and snowboarding, then we think the Mercury's are it.
-And the price is right!
+If you're after the warmest mitten with which you can still reasonably perform the basic tasks required of resort skiing and snowboarding, then we think the Mercury is it.
+And, the price is right!